 An often overlooked effect of sugar on the body is its effect on the digestive tract.
 However, addressing this issue is mandatory, as dysfunctions in the gut microbiome have been proven to stand at the base of most conditions listed above.

-Being the host of more than 1014 resident microorganisms, from fungi and protozoa to bacteria and viruses, the gut microbiome has been proven to play an essential role in the biosynthesis of vitamins and essential aminoacids and in the generation of important metabolic byproducts left undigested by the small intestine.
+Being the host of more than 10 trillion resident microorganisms, from fungi and protozoa to bacteria and viruses, the gut microbiome has been proven to play an essential role in the biosynthesis of vitamins and essential amino acids and in the generation of important metabolic byproducts left undigested by the small intestine.
 Diseases like IBD (inflammatory bowel disease), atopic dermatitis or psoriasis, type 2 diabetes, atherosclerosis and autoimmune arthritis have been strongly connected to gut microbiome improper functions.
 Studies have shown that increased sugar diets can alter the functionality of the microbiome, by increasing specific bacterial types related to diabetes associated markers

 Natural sweeteners, the alternative to those spoons of sugar you pour in your daily coffee, or while baking the weekly home-made cake are numerous.
 You have what to choose from, as well as from artificial sweeteners.
 However, understanding how they really work and what they add to your body is mandatory.
 Below, there is a list of natural sweeteners recommended to replace sugar in your dietary regime, which can help you, but only if you understand how they really work!